ACTIVISM & Artistic integrity.

-Rooted in their identity as a queer, nonbinary, anti-Zionist Jewish artist and activist, Jodoh draws strength from comrades both past and present— those who have resisted, who continue to sustain, and whose legacies endure even in absence.
-Their practice centers on cultivating intersectional community and demanding justice for marginalized peoples— work they believe must exist in all spaces, from inside galleries to out on the streets.
+Rooted in their identity as a queer, nonbinary, anti-Zionist Jewish artist and activist, Jodoh draws strength from comrades past and present— those who continue to endure, and those whose legacies linger even in absence.

 POWER TO THE PEOPLE.